How To Help Someone With Schizoaffective Disorder

 If you suspect that a loved one has schizoaffective disorder and you’re trying to convince them to seek treatment, it’ll be quite a challenge.
 It’s common for people on the schizophrenic spectrum to avoid seeking care because they fear that it makes them seem ‘crazy.’
 In this situation, you can encourage them to seek help for a specific symptom rather than the entire disorder.

 For example, if they’re having difficulty sleeping or focusing, you can suggest that they see a professional for those issues.
-With time, they’ll feel more open to seeking help from a mental health practitioner.
+With time, they’ll feel more open to seeking help for schizoaffective disorder.

 3. Know What To Expect